 Hernia mesh, or herniated mesh, is used as a support for weakened or damaged tissue.
 It can be constructed by synthetic material or animal tissue.
 This mesh plays a crucial role in the patients that rely on it.

 When this mesh is defective or faulty, it can cause serious damage.
-If you’ve experienced the pain of a faulty hernia mesh, then you should contact an expert defective medical product attorney as soon as possible to discuss your case.
+If you’ve experienced the pain of a faulty hernia mesh, then you should contact an Atlanta defective product attorney as soon as possible to discuss your case.

 What is Herniated Mesh?

 Hernias appear when organs, fatty tissue, or intestines push through a weak spot or hole in connective tissue or muscle.
 They frequently occur in abdominal walls.

 When a hernia is repaired, a hernia mesh is often used to strengthen the correction and lessen the chance of the hernia occurring again.